tronyx/tronitor/.github/PULL-REQUEST-TEMPLATE.md

 **By submitting this pull request, I confirm the following:**
-*Please fill in any appropriate checkboxes, e.g: [X]*
+*Please fill in any appropriate check-boxes, e.g: [X]*

--   [ ]   I have read and understood the [contributors guide](https://github.com/christronyxyocum/uptimerobot-statuscake-monitor-utility/blob/master/.github/CONTRIBUTING.md), as well as this entire template.
+-   [ ]   I have read and understood the [contributors guide](https://github.com/christronyxyocum/tronitor/blob/master/.github/CONTRIBUTING.md), as well as this entire template.
 -   [ ]   I have made only one major change in my proposed changes.
 -   [ ]   I have commented my proposed changes within the code.
 -   [ ]   I have tested my proposed changes, and have included unit tests where possible.